Apponequet Regional High School: Student Council

 Apponequet participates in the Massachusetts Association of Student Councils (MASC) as well as The Southeastern Massachusetts Association of Student Councils (SEMASC).
-The Student Council is in charge of various events, like Homecoming, Apponecon: Apponequet's Game Night, Pep Rally, Spirit Weeks, Turkey Bingo, and Dude Be Nice Week.
+The Student Council is in charge of various events, like Homecoming, Apponecon: Apponequet's Game Night, Field Day, The Bonanza, Pep Rally, Senior Lock In, Spirit Weeks, Turkey Bingo, and Dude Be Nice Week.
+Student council is generally considered the best club at Apponequet Regional High School, second only to DECA.

 Post Graduation

 Graduates receive a high school diploma.
 Many graduates continue their education at any college, university, or technical school.
 There were 187 students in the 2018 senior class.
 Approximately 90-95% of these students continued on to higher education.
 The Class of 2018 sent 62% of its members to four-year colleges and 30% to two-year colleges and trade schools.